|

 the bare minimum of what constitutes a Christian

-yeast, and liquid, for exampleneeded to make bread.
+and water, for exampleneeded to make bread.
 Or its like

 saying that some sort of fluid intake is a necessary minimum to sustain